Table of Contents

 using Stride.Games;

-// This example demonstrates two different ways of adding custom rendering logic to a Stride game.
+// This example demonstrates three different ways of adding custom rendering logic to a Stride game.

 // 1.
-Using a custom SceneRenderer via MyCustomSceneRenderer, which renders text for all entities.
+Using a custom SceneRenderer via MyCustomSceneRenderer, which renders text for all entities and static text.

-// Both approaches integrate into the Stride rendering pipeline, demonstrating how to extend the default rendering behaviour.
+// All approaches integrate into the Stride rendering pipeline, demonstrating how to extend the default rendering behaviour.

 BodyComponent? body = null;